See if you might qualify

 - Get prequalified for a mortgage and know your buying power.

-- Find a real estate agent to help you and have them review this information
+- Find a real estate agent to help you and have them review the information on this page

-- Read and agree to other HOME Program requirements
+- Read and agree to other program requirements that your agent will find in the listing packet.

-Making an Offer to Purchase a MAHT house
+Making an Offer to Purchase a MAHT Land Trust house

-Prior to making an offer agents are strongly encouraged to contact our agent, Debbie Spurgeon at Team Idaho Real Estate for guidance with additional required materials.
+Prior to making an offer, agents are strongly encouraged to contact our agent, Sage Francetich at Team Idaho Real Estate, for guidance with additional required materials.

 Homebuyer Education & Counseling Required

-Participants in the HOME program are required by IHFA to complete the Finally HOME! course and get 2 hours of 1-1 counseling.
+Before closing the sale, participants in this program are required by IHFA to complete the Finally HOME! course and get 2 hours of 1-1 counseling.

 What can you afford?